mmollina/MAPpoly/cran-comments.md

 0 errors | 0 warnings | 1 note

-* installed size is 6.6Mb
+* installed size is 11.7Mb
   sub-directories of 1Mb or more:
     * R:      2.7Mb
     * data:   3.0Mb
+    * doc     4.4Mb

 ## Downstream dependencies